-The following table identifies our executive officers and sets forth their current positions at Compass and their ages as of April 15, 2021.
+The following table identifies our executive officers and sets forth their current positions at Compass and their ages as of April 12, 2022.

-Officer

-Name Position Held with Compass Since Age

-Vered Bisker-Leib, Ph.D.
-President and Chief Operating Officer 2017 50
+Name Position Held with Compass Officer Since Age Vered Bisker-Leib, Ph.D., M.B.A.
+President and Chief Operating Officer 2017 51 Susan Kalled, Ph.D.
+Chief Scientific Officer 2021 61

-Vered Bisker-Leib, Ph.D., MBA, has served as our Chief Operating Officer since the closing of the Merger, and in August 2020, she was promoted to the role of President and Chief Operating Officer.
-Dr. Bisker-Leib joined Compass Therapeutics in 2017 as its chief business officer and was promoted to Chief Operating Officer in January 2020.
-In her current role, Dr. Bisker-Leib leads a team that spearheads finance, corporate development, strategy, operations, legal affairs and public and investor relations.
-Dr. Bisker-Leib is also a member of the board of directors of Ayala Pharmaceuticals.
+Vered Bisker-Leib, Ph.D., M.B.A., has served as our Chief Operating Officer since the closing of the Merger, and in August 2020, she was promoted to the role of President and Chief Operating Officer.
+Dr. Bisker-Leib joined Compass Therapeutics in 2017 as Chief Business Officer bringing 20 years of corporate development, strategy, fundraising, licensing, and M&A transaction expertise gained through her experience at top tier pharmaceutical and biotech companies.
+She was promoted to Chief Operating Officer in 2019 and to President and Chief Operating Officer in 2020.
+In this role, Dr. Bisker-Leib led the transition of Compass from private to public including raising more than \$200 million in public funding.
+In 2021, she identified and led the acquisition of TRIGR Therapeutics in a stock-for-stock transaction, which resulted in the addition of Compass' flagship program, CTX-009, to its pipeline.
+In here current role, Dr. Bisker-Leib leads a team that spearheads finance, corporate development, strategy, operations, legal affairs, CMC, and communications.
+Dr. Bisker-Leib is also a member of the board of directors of Ayala Pharmaceuticals (Nasdaq: AYLA).

 Prior to Compass, Dr. Bisker-Leib served as an executive-in-residence with Atlas Venture, where she provided business guidance to seed-stage companies.
 Previously, Dr. Bisker-Leib was the chief business officer of Cydan, a biotech accelerator, where she co-founded biotech companies focused on therapies addressing rare diseases.
 Before joining Cydan, Dr. Bisker-Leib was a member of Bristol-Myers Squibb's strategic transactions group where she assumed roles of increasing responsibility across five therapeutic areas, most recently as an executive director and global head of business development for the cardiovascular and metabolic franchises.
-Dr. Bisker-Leib earned her Ph.D. in chemical engineering and MBA from University of Massachusetts, Amherst, where she was a Lois Pope MBA Scholar.
+Dr. Bisker-Leib earned her Ph.D. in chemical engineering and M.B.A. from University of Massachusetts, Amherst, where she was a Lois Pope M.B.A.
+Scholar.
 She has a B.Sc. in chemical engineering from the Israel Institute of Technology in Haifa.